RigsOfRods-Community/ai-waypoints/README.md

 Once done, press the `Start` button to test the path.
 Finally click the `Waypoints` header and press the `Export` button.
 A notififation will appear and the waypoints will be saved in `RoR.log`.

-Open an issue in this repository and provide the terrain name, desired preset name and waypoints list.
+Open an issue in this repository and provide the waypoints list and desired preset name.
 Pull requests are welcomed also, the json file is very simple structured.

 # Load local file
 Put `waypoints.json` inside `Documents\My Games\Rigs of Rods\savegames` on Windows or `~/.rigsofrods/savegames` on Linux.
 Rigs of Rods will load that file instead of fetching from GitHub.